 8. Registered sex offenders in the area

-According to Safehome.org, as of May of 2021, it’s estimated that a total of 780,000 people are listed on sex offender registries.
+According to Safehome.org, in 2022, it’s estimated that a total of 767,000 people are listed on sex offender registries.
 If registered sex offenders live in your area, that can affect your property value, decreasing it due to safety concerns.

 9. Neglected houses nearby or “Zombie homes” left vacant or deteriorating